 You never could say to my father that something was difficult.
-If you did, he always countered with, “Girl, you don’t know what hard is.
+If you did, he’d always countered with, “Girl, you don’t know what hard is.
 You try taking two bullets in the chest.
 One in the leg and then belly crawl over the bodies of men you call friends to get to help while enemy bullets fly over your head.
-It’d have been far easier for me to lie down and die that day in a blood soaked field than it was to get to the medics who were pinned down by gunfire and save my life.
+It’d have been far easier for me to lie down and die in a blood soaked field than it was to get to the medics who were pinned down by gunfire and save my life.
 You don’t wait for others to come help you.
 You take responsibility for yourself.
 Life ain’t never easy.
 It ain’t supposed to be.
 But you do what you have to do to survive it.
 So don’t you dare tell me how hard you think it is.”

 That battle my father talked about… he was one of only ten in his unit who survived it and he was only nineteen years old.

 I think about that a lot whenever I want to whine about something.
 As my mother always said, as bad as you think you have it, trust me there’s always someone out there who would change places with you in a heartbeat.
 My mother at sixteen gave birth to a daughter with severe cerebral palsy.
 The doctors told her that my sister wouldn’t live to see age fifteen and that she’d never walk.
 It took my mother nine long hard years, but she taught her to walk.
 Trisha turned sixty-eight this year and she’s walking to this day.

 Sometimes impossible just means you have to try harder.